openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 Decision
 --------

+* We will build two types of components:

+  1. Customizable components which will compose others components

+  2. Internal or non customizable components which will contain HTML and certain logic

 * We will build small modular components which will be non-customizable, stateless and contain HTML, and certain logic.
 We can see an example of a smaller component SiteLogo, which will later be used in a customizable component _Header.